GPT-like transformer model for silicon tracking detector simulation: Conclusions

 A novel method to simulate silicon tracking detectors using deep neural networks, namely the transformer model, has been developed.
 Good hit-level physics performance is achieved for muons, but worse for electrons and pions as low-probability processes are not modelled well.
 While small benchmark samples can achieve comparable tracking performance as the standard \textsc{Geant4}-based simulation, moving to larger production-like models has its limitations.

-Transformer model's biggest drawback for physics simulation is its discrete nature.
+Transformer model's biggest drawback for physics simulation is its discrete nature when used as a generative model.
 Tokenisation needs to be done in a careful way to keep the token space small but the simulation sufficiently accurate.
 Detector aware rounding and tokenisation will have to be performed.

 The second drawback is the iterative nature of the model.
 The array of hits can not be generated at once or per layer as it can usually be done for calorimeters, but each feature is generated in a separate step.
 While this ensures full correlations and in principle high accuracy it also significantly slows down the inference due to the slow attention mechanism, which is especially noticeable on CPUs.
+Inference speeds on GPUs need to become significantly faster to compensate for much higher infrastructure costs of such computing resources.

 The benchmark models can generate hits resulting in high-quality tracks.
 Once the phase-space becomes larger the $\phi$ coordinate becomes harder to simulate.
 Even in cases when low-probability processes occur too infrequently the quality of the tracks is preserved.
 Modelling of such processes could be improved with weights but that would reduce the statistical power of the simulated samples and benefits of faster simulation would be lost.